Vishwas-Chaudhary/PROJECTS/Checkers- AI Game/README.md

 ## Features
 - Player vs AI gameplay
-- AI powered by the Minimax algorithm with a single difficulty level difficulty can be easily change by altering the depth of the decesion tree but more depth means slower execution of the program so, I have set the depth to 4 in oreder to make this game feel enjoyable.
+- AI powered by the Minimax algorithm with a single difficulty level difficulty can be easily change by altering the depth of the decesion tree but more depth means slower execution of the program so, I have set the depth to 4 in order to make this game feel enjoyable.

 ## Installation
 Clone the repository: